Allison Scagliotti

-Allison Scagliotti (/ˌskæliˈoʊti/; born September 21, 1990) is an American actress, musician and director, best known for her roles in Drake & Josh, Warehouse 13, and Stitchers.
-She performs as a musician under her real name.
+Allison Scagliotti (/ˌskæliˈoʊti/; born September 21, 1990) is an American actress, musician and director.
+Her television roles include appearing in Drake & Josh, Warehouse 13, and Stitchers.
+She performs as a musician under the name La Femme Pendu.

 Early life

-Scagliotti's great-grandparents immigrated to the United States from Italy through Ellis Island.
+Scagliotti's great-grandparents emigrated to the United States from Italy through Ellis Island.
 She moved with her family to Mandeville, Louisiana at a young age.
 At age five, she joined her Louisiana school's, Tchefuncte Middle School, talent and drama program.

 When Scagliotti was 11, she was working with an acting coach who encouraged her to try auditioning for pilot season in Los Angeles.
 She booked a pilot for a sitcom with Chevy Chase which was filmed in New York.
 Scagliotti moved to Los Angeles for her acting career.

 Scagliotti studied film at New York University, though she never finished her degree.
 She later obtained a bachelor's degree in Interdisciplinary Music Studies through Berklee College of Music's online program.
 She is the first cousin of Kevin Pfeffer, the lead singer of Five Minutes to Freedom, and Alex Scagliotti, National Wakeboard Champion.

 Career

-Scagliotti has had numerous small television roles during her career including One Tree Hill, CSI, and the Nickelodeon series Zoey 101.
+Scagliotti's small television roles include One Tree Hill, CSI, and the Nickelodeon series Zoey 101.

 Scagliotti landed her first recurring role as Mindy Crenshaw on Drake & Josh, Josh's rival and later girlfriend.
-She appeared in seven episodes from 2004 to 2007.
+She appeared in eight episodes from 2004 to 2007.
 She reprised her role in the spin-off movie, Merry Christmas, Drake & Josh.
 Her first lead role was as Maddie in the 2005 short film Redemption Maddie.

 She appeared as Jayna, the female Wonder Twin, in the episode "Idol" in the ninth season of Smallville in 2009.
 She helped co-host SyFy's Ghost Hunters Live on Halloween 2010.